astral-sh/ruff/resources/test/project/README.md

-resources/test/project/examples/docs/docs/file.py:8:5: F841 Local variable `x` is assigned to but never used resources/test/project/src/file.py:1:8: F401 `os` imported but unused resources/test/project/src/file.py:5:5: F841 Local variable `x` is assigned to but never used 5 potentially fixable with the --fix option.
+resources/test/project/examples/docs/docs/file.py:8:5: F841 Local variable `x` is assigned to but never used resources/test/project/src/file.py:1:8: F401 `os` imported but unused resources/test/project/src/file.py:5:5: F841 Local variable `x` is assigned to but never used resources/test/project/src/import_file.py:1:1: I001 Import block is un-sorted or un-formatted 6 potentially fixable with the --fix option.
 ```

 Running from a parent directory should this "ignore" the `exclude` (hence, `concepts/file.py` gets